Regular irreducible represntations of classical groups over finite quotient rings: Regularity of Lie elements

 Let us see the smooth regularity over $K=F$ or $\Bbb F$ for the special linear group, the symplectic group and the orthogonal group.
-Applications of Theorem \ref{th:main-result} to these groups are given in section \ref{sec:classical-group}.
+Explicit applications, as Theorem \ref{th:main-result-for-gl-n-related-with-tamely-ramified-extension} for $GL_n$, of Theorem \ref{th:main-result} to these groups are given in section \ref{sec:classical-group}.